Hedge funds warm to Apple; Omega re-enters, Soros buys more

 Icahn said Apple has the ability to do a $150 billion buyback now by borrowing funds at 3 percent.
 "If Apple does this now and earnings increase at only 10 percent, the stock - even keeping the same multiple currently - should trade at $700 a share," Icahn said.

 Shares of Apple fell 10.4 percent in the second quarter and are down 6.3 percent this year.
-The company, which once led the smartphone market, has increasingly come under threat from Samsung Electronics, whose Galaxy "phablets" have become more popular.
+The company, which once led the smartphone market, has increasingly come under threat from Samsung Electronics (005930.KS), whose Galaxy "phablets" have become more popular.

 Einhorn said in a quarterly note to investors dated July 26 that investor sentiment toward the stock was "incredibly bearish" but that he expected the shares to recover.
 He also said Apple was in a "better competitive position" than Samsung.